Techtonica/techtonica.org/README.md

 #### Setup

-1. Secrets required for the Square payment API and Slack webhook are stored in a config.ini file in the root directory of our repository.
+1. Secrets required for the Square payment API, Slack webhook, and full time program application timeline are stored in a .env file in the root directory of our repository.
 2. This file is listed in our .gitignore file and will not be included when pushing or pulling updates.
 3. You will need to manually add it into your local repository to test these features locally, and will also need to manually add it into whatever Dreamhost server (testing, staging, or production) that you are using as well, if it’s not already there.
 4. BE CAREFUL ABOUT environment VALUE!
 If it’s set to production it will actually charge the cards you test with, so be sure to set it to sandbox when testing locally or on staging or testing.